 The council explained that in constructing its NPV model, it bases the timing of expenditure on its forecast of when infrastructure and associated land acquisitions are required to facilitate an orderly development of the precinct.
-These forecasts take into account a range of factors including priorities of projects across contributions plans, availability of funding, other needs of the wider local government area, resourcing needs and capabilities, and land acquisition progress and delays.93
+These forecasts take into account a range of factors including priorities of projects across contributions plans, availability of funding, other needs of the wider local government area, resourcing needs and capabilities, and land acquisition progress and delays.105

-In our analysis of the model we found that, for several works items, the council has instead based the timing of expenditure on the expected development path.
+In our analysis of the model we found that, for several works items, the council has instead based the timing of expenditure on the expected timing of development over the duration of the plan.
 We do not consider this is reasonable.
-For example, the council assumes that road upgrades will occur evenly over the 20-years of the contributions plan.
+For example, the council assumes that road upgrades will occur over the 20-years of the contributions plan.
 However, in practice, the road upgrades are likely to be concentrated in the early years of development.

-We recommend that the council adjust the assumed timing of expenditure for these items but we have not modelled the impact of this recommendation for our Draft Report because we do not have the necessary information to do so.
+In our Draft Report we recommended that the council adjust the assumed timing of expenditure for these items.
+In response, the council proposed amending the timing of expenditure for road upgrades by: